 For instance, an online electronics store could offer, “Spend $100 and get a free phone charger.”
 Customers are motivated to add more to their cart to unlock the reward, which benefits your business by increasing the total purchase amount.

 Neiman Marcus frequently uses this strategy.
-They set up a minimum spent and offer a free gift if a customer spends the amount.
+They set up a minimum spend and offer a free gift if a customer spends the amount.

-For example, a bookstore could offer a deal like, “Buy any hardcover novel and get 20% off your next purchase.”
-Customers walk away feeling like they’ve saved money and have a reason to return.
+For example, if you run a bookstore, you could say, “Buy any hardcover novel and get 20% off your next purchase.”
+Your customer walks away feeling rewarded and excited to shop again.

 - Choose the right products: Start by selecting products that make financial sense for a BOGO offer.
 High-margin items work best, as they can offset the cost of the free item.
 Alternatively, use BOGO examples to move slow-moving inventory, clearing out your stock without compromising profitability.